Social Outreach & Enabling Centre

 The Social Outreach and Enabling Centre (SOEC) is an initiative that aims to provide the students of Fergusson College with an opportunity to engage in meaningful volunteer work.
 The aim is to give back to society in as many ways as possible and learn in the process.
 More than 150 volunteers join hands every year and work in the areas of children’s education, environment, enablement of the disabled, women’s empowerment, etc. The Social Outreach and Enabling Centre firmly believes that it is our collective responsibility to empower the underprivileged to become self reliant so that they can live with respect and dignity.

-In this endeavour, we are guided by certain universal and enduring values like compassion, tolerance, non violence, justice, equality, pluralism, and cooperation
+In this endeavor, we are guided by certain universal and enduring values like compassion, tolerance, non-violence, justice, equality, pluralism, and cooperation.

 - To encourage a lifelong ethic of service in students.

 - Greensteps is a campus initiative with a view to having a more eco-friendly attitude on or off campus and creating awareness about our environment.
 In the academic year 2018-’19, Greensteps expanded its work by collaborating with the Poornam Ecovision Foundation , which is based out of Pune and works in the same field.

 - This year Greensteps conducted a paper bag making activity and an activity by the name of Box your Books.
 In collaboration with Poornam, a sanitation survey was also conducted.
 Volunteers learned how a survey is conducted and fulfilled the task with great enthusiasm.

 - Greensteps also conducted an eco audit in the month of December during the fests in college.

 2) Akanksha Foundation

 - The Akanksha Foundation is a non-profit organization with the vision to equip children from low income communities with a high quality education.
 The foundation has over 10 schools in Pune and our volunteers can choose to work in any one.